Welthungerhilfe/cgm-ml/src/models/CNNDepthMap/CNNDepthMap-height/q3-depthmapmultiartifactlatefusion-plaincnn-height/report.md

 s.t. for each artifact features are extracted.
 To combine the features of multiple artifacts, we concatenate all features.

-The network head is composed of dense layers that should combine and weight the features.
+The network head is composed of dense layers that should combine and weigh the features.

 ### Pretraining